Healthcare Assistant – Plasma

 Job Summary

-At NHS Blood and Transplant (NHSBT), our Plasma Collections team do something incredible every single day and we are looking for a Healthcare Assistants to join our Plasma Collections Centres.
-You will play a vital part in making sure our donors feel safe, special, and well cared for, and to create an experience that they will want to return to time and time again.
+At NHS Blood and Transplant (NHSBT), our Plasma Collections team do something incredible every day.
+We are looking for Healthcare Assistants to join our Plasma Collections Centres.
+You will help ensure donors feel safe, special and well cared for, and create an experience they will want to return to time and time again.

 Plasma is part of your blood.
-It’s rich in antibodies, which can be concentrated into immunoglobulin medicines.
-These medicines save or improve the lives of around 17,000 people in England each year.
-They’re used to either boost immune system or calm down the immune system when it’s attacking someone’s own body.
+It’s rich in antibodies, which can be concentrated into immunoglobulin medicines that save or improve lives for thousands of people in England each year.
+These medicines are used to boost the immune system or calm it when it’s attacking the body.

-Our Healthcare Assistants in our Plasma Donor Centres, work as part of a multi-disciplinary team to deliver an exemplary donor experience to each and every donor while collecting their plasma.
+• Work as part of a multidisciplinary team to deliver an exemplary donor experience while collecting plasma.

-At NHSBT, we work and operate in a highly diverse environment, you will be expected to demonstrate NHS values and role modelling behaviours that drive inclusivity, safety, integrity, and respect for others always.
+• Demonstrate NHS values and behaviours that drive inclusivity, safety, integrity, and respect for others.

 About You